arke-so/mini-arke/ASSIGNMENT.md

 1. Fork this repository into a **private repository** named `mini-arke`
 2. Implement the CSV export endpoint
 3. Ensure `make test` passes
-4. Add `@arke-cc` as collaborator to your private repo
+4. Add `@ilpes` as collaborator to your private repo
 5. Send us the link to your private repository

 ## What comes next?